 Penn State now offers a two-year program designated only for the M.A. degree in economics.
 The program provides rigorous training in econometrics and quantitative economics as well as in economic theory.
 It is ideal for those who pursue high level professional careers in industry and government, or further study for the Ph.D. degree

 With leading researchers in economic theory, econometrics, international economics, and macroeconomics, the Economics Department at Penn State is an outstanding department.
-Students who receive a Ph.D. from Penn State and whose doctoral research is excellent have access to positions at leading academic and research institutions.
-Our recent placement record confirms this.
-In the past decade, some of our Ph.D. students have obtained tenure-track positions at Harvard, MIT, NYU, and Cornell, and in the business schools at the University of Chicago, Carnegie Mellon, and University of Toronto.
+Students who receive a Ph.D. from Penn State and whose doctoral research is excellent have been recruited and sought after by leading academic and research institutions: our Ph.D. students have obtained tenure-track positions at Chicago, Harvard, Johns Hopkins, MIT, Northwestern, NYU, UPenn and many more.

 Arts/Humanities/Social and Behavioral Sc/Natural Sc/Quantification/Foreign Language (6)